bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

 ## Before you start

 Bitrise detects your Xamarin solution file.
 The solution file will have to contain all the solution configuration/solution platform combinations that you wish to build on Bitrise.
+[Set up your solution configurations in Visual Studio](https://docs.microsoft.com/en-us/appcenter/build/xamarin/ios/solution-configuration-mappings).

+{% include message_box.html type="example" title="Solution configuration example" content="If your solution file contains an Android and an iOS project but you only want Bitrise to build one of them, set up a solution configuration in Visual Studio that only builds one and use that configuration on Bitrise. "%}

 ## Adding a Xamarin app